genestack/user-tutorials/source/tutorials/WES_data_analysis/effect-annotation.rst

 *****************

 After variants are detected, use Effect Annotation application based on `SnpEff`_ tool.
-The app annotates variants and predicts the effects they produce on genes such as amino acid changes, impact, functional class, etc. To review this information, open variants with predicted effects in `View report`_
+The app annotates variants and predicts the effects they produce on genes such as amino acid changes, impact, functional class, etc. To review this information, open variants with predicted effects in `View report`_ application.
-application:

 Let's analyse annotated variants for sample enriched by Nimblegen.
 Output report contains **summary** about tool version, number of variants, number of effects, change rate, and other information.